 - Women’s History Month games and trivia ideas

-1. Learn About Female Innovators Throughout History – One of Our Favorite Women’s History Month Ideas for Work!
+Book an Immersive Virtual Teambuilding Session To Honor Female Innovators Throughout History (One of Our Favorite Women’s History Month Ideas for Work!)

 Available for a limited time only during Women’s History Month in March!

-“She Innovates” is a special virtual event, created just for teams like yours to learn about and celebrate Women’s History Month!
+Get your team interested in Women’s History Month with “She Innovates,” an interactive virtual team building event, created just for teams like yours to learn about and celebrate Women’s History Month at work!
 Watch a minute-long promotional trailer in the video above.

 During this engaging virtual session, your team will hear the untold stories of female inventors, artists, and leaders from the 1800s to the present day.
 A highlight of this experience are the live character guides based in the 1800s and 1900s, as your team plays “Historic Shark Tank.”
-The guides are similar to live characters you would encounter in Colonial Williamsburg.
 (We promise, this session won’t be cheesy or eye-roll inducing!)
-Best of all, you will get to see important sites related to Women’s History Month from a live-streaming guide in Chicago.
+And, you will get to see important sites and stunning murals related to Women’s History Month from a live-streaming guide in Chicago.

 This unique virtual event is NOT a lecture, but an immersive and interactive experience that showcases the triumph of female invention.
 It is a unique celebration of Women’s History Month.